vitabaks/postgresql_cluster/roles/upgrade/README.md

 This playbook performs a rollback of a PostgreSQL upgrade.

-Note: In some scenarios, if errors occur, the system may automatically initiate a rollback.
-Alternatively, if the automatic rollback does not occur, you can manually execute this playbook to revert the changes.
+Note: In some scenarios, if errors occur, the pg_upgrade.yml playbook may automatically initiate a rollback.
+Alternatively, if the automatic rollback does not occur, you can manually execute the pg_upgrade_rollback.yml playbook to revert the changes.

 ```bash
 ansible-playbook pg_upgrade_rollback.yml